What do the terms Photovoltaic and PV mean?

 How good are the incentives right now?
 Do you think the incentives will get better with time?

 Depending on where you live and other factors, incentives may cover up to 50% of the cost of your solar system.
 Incentives are not likely to get better in the future.
 These incentives and rebate programs are funded by the state and Federal governments and are constantly under budgetary scrutiny.
 In other words, they may not be around forever.
 The purpose of these incentive initiatives is to spur deployment of renewable power.
-As more and more systems are installed, the rebates will phase out.
+As more and more systems are installed, incentives and the state-sponsored loan program will phase out.
 The time to act is now.

 If I purchase solar next year, won’t it be cheaper and won’t the technology be better?